Skip to main content

 At the completion of this unit, you should be able to:

 • LO1.
-Formulate, articulate and substantiate written and oral arguments using key features of the global economy and human rights laws and principles, in relation to a range of scenarios and issues;
+Formulate, articulate and substantiate written and arguments using key features of the global economy and human rights laws and principles, in relation to a range of scenarios and issues;

 • LO2.
 Develop and deploy an independent, strategic sense of the potential and pitfalls of how human rights laws and principles intersect with the machinations of the global economy by reference to contemporary literature, policies and practices in this field;